Skip to main content

 Now: 7+9 = ?

-• Providing example input-output pairs before actual query
+• A handful of input-output example pairs are placed in the prompt before the actual query

-• teaches agent task format and desired output style through demonstration.
+• teaches task format and output style purely through demonstration.

 Self-Consistency